Did you know?

 Claasen was an employee at the old harbour and his love of the whales led to his self-appointed task of alerting the public to the arrival of the magnificent creatures.
 Claasen retired as whale crier in 1998, when Salakusana took on the mantle.
 Davalala has been blowing the horn since 2011.

 The blowing of the whale crier's horn has become a much-loved and welcome sound in Hermanus over the past decade.
 As Claasen’s fame grew, many media interviews ensued and he became not only one of the town’s top tourist attractions, but an international icon.

 The highlight of his career was an appearance as guest of honour at the annual town criers’ convention in Topsham in the UK in 1996, during which he was made honorary town crier of Britain.

-Sadly, Claasen died in 2000 due to illness, but his spirit lives on in Wilson Salakusana, who maintains the profile of international icon for Hermanus.
+Sadly, Claasen died in 2000 due to illness, but his spirit lives on in Davalala, who maintains the profile of international icon for Hermanus.
 He is certainly the most photographed man in Walker Bay.